CCK Chee Cheong Fun: Wrinkled steamed rice rolls at 4am with bouncy prawns, egg & minced meat

 CCK Chee Cheong Fun - prawn, bbq pork

 I soon realised why this was CCK Chee Cheong Fun’s most popular flavour.
-The chunks of prawn were fresh and bouncy, while the pork char siew shreds added a barbeque-flavoured sweetness.
+The chunks of prawn were fresh and bouncy, while the pork char siew shreds added a barbecue-flavoured sweetness.
 The two as separate flavours would’ve shone in their own way, but combining them brought the cheong fun to the next level.

 CCK Chee Cheong Fun - Minced Pork

-The remaining options included Minced Pork (S$5), which I selected, as well as Plain (S$3.20) and Egg (S$5).
+The remaining options included Minced Pork (S$5), which I selected, as well as Plain (S$3.50) and Egg (S$5).

 The bits of minced meat weren’t very visible, but they were there alright, nestled between the folds of the cheong fun.
-Each piece was fresh and chewy with minced pork’s characteristic slightly fatty aftertaste.
+Each piece was fresh and chewy with the minced pork’s characteristic slightly fatty aftertaste.
 Though not a lot, I could at least taste the rich meatiness permeating throughout the rice roll.

 CCK Chee Cheong Fun - chilli, chilli w cheong fun

 I’d assumed that after all my time with SETHLUI.com, my increased spice tolerance would help me tackle the chilli.
-Boy was I wrong.
+Boy, was I wrong.

 I wasn’t given enough time to react before my tongue was instantly set on fire.
 The flames spread in my mouth, and while all looked calm on the surface, I was screaming internally.
 All this from a tiny pinch?!

 Spice aside, it was mostly salty with a slight shrimpiness and chunky as the chilli had been chopped rather than blended into a dipping sauce.
-Even the seeds were present and left whole; they must’ve been the culprits that committed arson on my tastebuds.
+Even the seeds were present and left whole; they must’ve been the culprits that committed arson on my taste buds.

 The chilli was definitely not for me, but I acknowledged its decent quality.
 It’s more suitable for heavy spice lovers like my other family members.